Notice of Pre-AIA or AIA Status

 Regarding claims 1 and 40, Bradley discloses a system for controlling a set-top box via a smart speaker, the system comprising: a communication port; and control circuitry configured to:

-receive, at the smart speaker, an input related to the set-top box (904-paragraph 274);
+receive, at a server, a first request from the smart speaker, wherein the first request is based at least in part on a first input related to the set-top box received at the smart speaker (904-paragraph 274);

-identifying, at a server, a user profile associated with the input (paragraph 228-229);
+identifying, at the server, a user profile associated with the first request (paragraph 228-229);

-retrieve, at the server and based on the request, program listing data (figure 10, paragraph 277-279);
+transmitting, from the server to the smart speaker, the program recommendation (figure 10, paragraph 277-279);

-identify, without additional user input, based at least in part on the request, a command for controlling the set-top box based on the program listing data (paragraph 52, 54 and 289-291);
+identify, at the server, based at least in part on the second request, a command for controlling the set-top box based on the program listing data (paragraph 52, 54 and 289-291);

 wherein the command comprises one or more infrared control codes, Bluetooth control codes, or Wi-Fi control codes from a plurality of control codes which are associated with the set-top box (figure 1, paragraph 52, 54 and 289-291);

-transmit, from the server to the smart speaker, at least one of the program listing data and the identified command (paragraph 289-291); and
+transmit, from the server to the smart speaker, at least one of the program listing data and the command (paragraph 289-291).

 Bradley is silent about identify a command corresponding to a command data structure for controlling the set-top box and the data structure is based on a model of the set-top box.